BodyLink Developer Guide

 A committed file breaks every game's SRI a CRLF rewrite The SDK artifact is byte-pinned over LF bytes; keep core.autocrlf false.
 A CRLF rewrite changes the hash and breaks the integrity pin.

-Upload rejected before validation not a zip / over 50 MiB The portal structurally checks content-type + PKZIP magic bytes and caps at 50 MiB; export a proper <slug>@<ver>.zip.
+Upload rejected before validation not a zip / over 50 MiB The portal structurally checks content-type + PKZIP magic bytes and caps portal uploads at 50 MiB; export a proper <slug>@<ver>.zip. npm run release:preflight reports your zip size against the cap; the large-game story is in the Developer Portal Guide §2.

 Publish didn't appear in the catalog projector lag, or the publish failed The catalog updates within about a minute of the publish; a failed publish never partially publishes and is retryable.